EmergeTools/ETDistribution/README.md

 Tags can be used to associate builds, you could use tags to represent the dev branch, an internal project or any team builds.
 If the same binary has been uploaded with multiple tags, you can specify a tagName to differentiate between them.
 This is usually not needed, as the SDK will identify the tag automatically.

+### Login Level

+Login levels can be configured to require login for certain actions (like downloading the update or checking for updates).
+They are set at [Emerge Tools Settings](https://www.emergetools.com/settings?tab=feature-configuration).
+You should match that level at the app level.

 ### Handling Responses

 By default, if no completion closure is provided, the SDK will present an alert to the user, prompting them to install the release.
 You can customize this behavior using the closures provided by the API.